 The sweep in a given direction can be realized in multiple ways.
 For 6x6 programs the sweep can be realized as follows:

-Note, there is no fundamental restriction that limits a sweeps to two loops.
+Note, there is no fundamental restriction that limits a sweep in a given direction to two loops.
 When the program grid is sufficiently large, programs can be created that realize sweeps using three or more loops.
-However, the goal for my search program is to correctly classify all 6x6 hangs using logic that does falsely classify larger programs as hanging.
+However, the goal for my search program is to correctly classify all 6x6 hangs using logic that does not falsely classify larger programs as hanging.
 Given that, it suffices that the detection algorithm limits itself to this.
 As it turns out, this is complex enough.